pca2/bootcamp/javascript_2.md

 In the above example, the `this` in the `bark` function refers to `puppy`, which is pretty straight forward.
 There are however instances when things can get complicated and it can be tough to figure out what object `this` is pointing to.
 Let's go over some examples.

-Just to review, let's look at to straight forward examples again:
+Just to review, let's look at two straight forward examples again:

 Here the `this` in the `bark` function refers to the `fido` object: